BS-DevSec/data_handler/README.md

 │   └── main.py                   # Main entry point for running the workflow
-├── tests/                        # Unit tests for all components ├── tools/                        # Additional tools (like Excel to TXT converter) ├── config.yaml                   # Configuration file for setting up file paths and processing options ├── requirements.txt              # List of dependencies └── setup.py                      # Setup script for packaging the project
+├── tests/                        # Unit tests for all components ├── tools/                        # Additional tools (like Excel to TXT converter) │   └── excel_converter.py        # Excel converter tool
+├── config.yaml                   # Configuration file for setting up file paths and processing options ├── requirements.txt              # List of dependencies
+├── setup.py                      # Setup script for packaging the project
+└── setup_and_run.py              # Script to automatically set up and run the app
 ```

 ## Usage